openaustralia/morph/app/views/documentation/tutorial.md

 * create a scraper on morph.io
 * clone it using git to work with on your local machine
 * make sure you have the necessary dependencies installed
-* access information on a webpage using Mechanize
-* write your scraping code
+* write scraping code to collect information from a website
 * publishing and running your scraper on morph.io

 You’ll use morph.io, the command line and a code editor on your local machine.